 “This is a great opportunity for indigenous people to share their culture and their celebrations with those who might not be familiar,” says organizer John Romero.
 “It’s just amazing how many people come to Folklife who have never seen a Native American celebration or powwow before in their life.
 These are people from overseas, from other areas of the US, from all over the Northwest, who don’t usually get an opportunity to involve themselves in Native culture.
 Our goal with the Circle of Indigenous Peoples is to provide a venue that can be shared with people outside of the Native American community in order to share our culture.
 The goal is also to bring us together!
 We need this unity as a nation.”

-“It’s been an honor to work with the Circle of Indigenous Peoples,” says Kelli Faryar, Program Director for Northwest Folklife.
+“It’s been an honor to work with the Circle of Indigenous Peoples,” says Kelli Faryar, Executive Director for Northwest Folklife.
 “We’ve been building these connections over the past few years, and it’s been a powerful experience to see how this work brings together the many different Indigenous communities that live in the Pacific Northwest.
 Earlier this year, we hosted our Community Coordinators meeting at the Duwamish Longhouse, featuring a traditional Duwamish storyteller and culture-bearer, so many of our Community Coordinators got to meet and interact with the organizers of the Circle of Indigenous Peoples.
 These kind of cross-cultural connections strengthen our community and give us all new perspectives for our work.”

 The organizing committee for the Circle of Indigenous Peoples Celebration consists of Jay Hollingsworth (Mohegan), Kyle Schierbeck (Standing Rock Sioux), George Farrell (Lakota Sioux), Ixtli Whitehawk (Aztec), Brad Mix (Métis), and John Romero (Eastern Shoshone).

-“Working with the NW Folklife folks has been extremely rewarding,” says organizer Jay Hollingsworth.
+“Working with the Northwest Folklife folks has been extremely rewarding,” says organizer Jay Hollingsworth.
 “Their openness and respect for culture has given us a great opportunity to share our culture with the entire community.
 I believe we have built a long lasting relationship well into the future.”